SPARTAN: A Sparse Transformer World Model Attending to What Matters: Experiments

 \subsection{Robustness and Adaptation}

-\cite{causal_agents} proposed to evaluate the robustness of models by considering the change of the prediction error when non-causal entities are removed from the scene.
-This can be seen as a special case of interventions which only targets variables that are not the cause of the predicted variable.
+\citep{causal_agents} proposed evaluating the robustness of models by considering the change in the prediction error when non-causal entities are removed from the scene.
+This can be seen as a special case of interventions that target only variables that are not the causes of the predicted variable.
 Concretely, for each object in the scene, we remove any object that is not in the ground-truth parent set and compute the mean absolute value of the percentage change in the prediction error.
-Here, a model that correctly captures the causal structure would be robust whilst a model which learns spurious correlations would have large fluctuations.
-Table \ref{tab: robustness} shows that compared to a non-regularised Transformer, \acronym{} is significantly more robust, suggesting that the Transformer overfits to spurious correlations between entities.
+Here, a model that correctly captures the causal structure would be robust, whereas a model learning spurious correlations would have large fluctuations.
+Table \ref{tab: robustness} shows that, compared to a non-regularised Transformer, \acronym{} is significantly more robust, suggesting that the Transformer overfits to spurious correlations between entities.
 In the \textit{Interventional Pong} domain, the ground-truth causal graph is largely consistent across time steps.
-As such, the Global Graph baseline is sufficient in capturing the causal structure and hence remain robust.
-However, this degrades in the more complex CREATE domain where the local causal graph is more state-dependent, while \acronym{} achieves the best robustness.
-In the Traffic domain, we also implement a local attention variant of the Transformer baseline, proposed in MTR \cite{shi2022motion}, which applies a spatial K-nearest neighbour mask on the attention pattern between the tokens.
+As such, the Global Graph baseline is sufficient in capturing the causal structure and hence remains robust.
+However, this degrades in the more complex CREATE domain, where the local causal graph is more state-dependent, while \acronym{} achieves the best robustness.
+In the Traffic domain, we also implement a local attention variant of the Transformer baseline, proposed in MTR \citep{shi2022motion}, which applies a spatial K-nearest neighbour mask on the attention pattern between the tokens.
 Whilst this heuristic improves the model, \acronym{} remains significantly more robust to non-causal changes.
-A wide range of other model architectures are evaluated on the traffic dataset in \cite{causal_agents}, with reported changes ranging from 25\% to 38\%, which is consistent with our findings.
-Remarkably, the authors in \cite{causal_agents} propose a data augmentation scheme aimed to improve model robustness resulting in a change of 22\%, which is still significantly higher than what \acronym{} achieves.
-This further highlights the efficacy of our method.
+A wide range of model architectures is evaluated in \citep{causal_agents}, with reported changes ranging from 25\% to 38\%, which is consistent with our findings.
+Remarkably, the authors in \citep{causal_agents} propose a data augmentation scheme using ground-truth information, resulting in a change of 22\%, which is still significantly worse than what \acronym{} achieves, highlighting the efficacy of our method.